 …naked.
 With me spooning her after some mind-blowing (and confusing) horizontal jogging.
 We wake up and we feel weird, but we continue this relationship because even in the midst of the confusion – we’re good for each other.
 We make each other happy and feel safe.

-Vietnam…would be the drunken shag with a psychopath who I never, ever, ever, ever want to see again.
+Vietnam…would be the drunken, clumsy shag with a psycho who I never, ever, ever want to see again.

 Song for the moment: ‘The First Cut is The Deepest,’ by Rod Stewart